Circular economy: Sustainability

-Intuitively, the circular economy would appear to be more sustainable than the current linear economic system.
+In theory, the circular economy should be more sustainable than the current linear economic system.
 Reducing the resources used and the waste and leakage created conserves resources and helps to reduce environmental pollution.
 However, some argue that these assumptions are simplistic and disregard existing systems' complexity and potential trade-offs.
 For example, the social dimension of sustainability seems to be only marginally addressed in many publications on the circular economy.
 Some cases might require different or additional strategies, like purchasing new, more energy-efficient equipment.
-By reviewing the literature, a team of researchers from Cambridge and TU Delft showed that there are at least eight different relationship types between sustainability and the circular economy.
+Reviewing literature, a team of researchers from Cambridge and TU Delft showed that there are at least eight different relationship types between sustainability and the circular economy.
 In addition, it is important to underline the innovation aspect at the heart of sustained development based on circular economy components.

 Scope

 The circular economy can have a broad scope.
 Researchers have focused on different areas such as industrial applications with both product-oriented and natural resources and services, practices and policies to better understand the limitations that the CE currently faces, strategic management for details of the circular economy and different outcomes such as potential re-use applications and waste management.

 The circular economy includes products, infrastructure, equipment, services and buildings and applies to every industry sector.
 It includes 'technical' resources (metals, minerals, fossil resources) and 'biological' resources (food, fibres, timber, etc.).
 Most schools of thought advocate a shift from fossil fuels to the use of renewable energy, and emphasize the role of diversity as a characteristic of resilient and sustainable systems.
 The circular economy includes a discussion of the role of money and finance as part of the wider debate, and some of its pioneers have called for a revamp of economic performance measurement tools.
 One study points out how modularization could become a cornerstone to enabling a circular economy and enhancing the sustainability of energy infrastructure.
 One example of a circular economy model is the implementation of renting models in traditional ownership areas (e.g., electronics, clothes, furniture, transportation).
 By renting the same product to several clients, manufacturers can increase revenues per unit, thus decreasing the need to produce more to increase revenues.
 Recycling initiatives are often described as circular economy and are likely to be the most widespread models.

-According to a report of the organization "Circle economy" global implementation of circular economy can reduce global emissions by 22.8 billion tons, 39% of global emissions in the year 2019.
+The organization Circle Economy reported that global implementation of circular economy can reduce global emissions by 22.8 billion tons, 39% of global emissions in the year 2019.
 By 2050, 9.3 billion metric tons of equivalent, or almost half of the global greenhouse gas emissions from the production of goods, might be reduced by implementing circular economy strategies in only five significant industries: cement, aluminum, steel, plastics, and food.
 That would equal to eliminating all current emissions caused by transportation.